scott-mewett/collector/docs/minimum-requirements/kubernetes-version.md

 - 1.17 - Best experienced with version 1.17.12 or later
 - 1.16 - Best experienced with version 1.16.15 or later

-## How to check whether your cluster's Kubernetes version?
+## How do I check my cluster's Kubernetes version?
-The simplest way of checking a cluster’s Kubernetes version is to use the kubectl version command.
+The simplest way of checking your cluster’s Kubernetes version is to use the kubectl version command.
 This command will output information for the kubectl cluster and the Kubernetes client.

 ```sh
 kubectl version